PRBonn/kiss-icp/ros/README.md

 ### How to run

-The only required argument to provide is the **topic name** so KISS-ICP knows which PointCloud2 to proces:
+The only required argument to provide is the **topic name** so KISS-ICP knows which PointCloud2 to process:

 ```sh
 ros2 launch kiss_icp odometry.launch.py bagfile:=<path_to_rosbag> topic:=<topic_name>